 Here’s a list of common complications potentially covered under travel insurance:

-These medical conditions are not typically considered complications:
+These medical conditions are not typically considered complications and aren’t usually covered:

 It’s possible!
 Many policies include coverage for complications in the event of “spontaneous termination of pregnancy”.
 Note this does not allow coverage for elective abortion.
 You’ll want to check with your provider to double-check the policy language regarding miscarriage.
 Futhermore, the next section provides a helpful alternative.